highlightjs/highlight.js/docs/language-guide.rst

 For example, in Python the first line of a class definition (``class MyClass(object):``) cannot contain the symbol ``{`` or a newline.
 The presence of these symbols clearly shows that the language is not Python, and the parser can drop this attempt early.

-Illegal symbols are defined as a single regular expression:
+Illegal symbols are defined using a single regular expression:

 ::